mtata55/ud036_StarterCode/README.md

 **Description**<br />
 Source code for a Movie Trailer website.<br />
-This project dynamically generates a website for a defined list of movies <br />
-showing their name, poster and a link to their trailer on youtube.
+This project dynamically generates a website for a defined list of movies showing their name, poster and a link to their trailer on youtube.

 **Contents:**<br />